argonne-lcf/ALCF_Hands_on_HPC_Workshop/04_profilingDeepLearning/NvidiaProfiler/README.md

 To view the profiling results in GUI, follow the commands in the section "Steps to visualize results (Step C)" in the script.

-The profile looks like this
+The profile for ```tensorflow2_cifar10.py``` looks like this.
+It shows the kernels generated with more details on a timeline trace.

 ![Alt text](./nsys-trace.png?raw=true)